-The principal trade and activities of the Group are carried out in ENWL and a comprehensive Section 172 Statement is contained on pages 23 to 26 of the ENWL Annual Report and Consolidated Financial Statements, available on the website, www.enwl.co.uk.
+The principal trade and activities of the Group are carried out in ENWL and a comprehensive Section 172 Statement is contained on pages 28 to 31 of the ENWL Annual Report and Consolidated Financial Statements, available on the website, www.enwl.co.uk.

-The ENWL Section 172 Statement outlines how the Group takes into account the likely long-term consequences of any decisions; the interests of employees; the need to foster relationships with stakeholders; the impact of operations on communities and the environment; the importance of maintaining a reputation for high standards of business conduct; and the need to act fairly between members of the Company.
+The ENWL Section 172 Statement outlines how the Group takes into account the likely long-term consequences of any decisions; the interests of employees; the need to foster relationships with stakeholders; the impact of activities on communities and the environment; the importance of maintaining a reputation for high standards of business conduct; and the need to act fairly between members of the Company.

-The Group has now entered a new five-year regulatory period.
-The board looked to balance the needs of all its stakeholders and recognised the Company's role in enabling the significant changes required by long term goals such as Net Zero.
+The Group has now completed its second year of the five-year regulatory period.
+The board continues to balance the needs of all its stakeholders and recognises the Company's role in enabling the significant changes required by long-term goals such as net zero.
 RIIO-ED2 brings a unique challenge for the industry and is discussed on page 2 of the Strategic Report.